-This report has been jointly produced by Perth and Kinross Council and NHS Tayside and its contents reflect a deepening collaboration.
-It also recognises the impact of actions with wider Community Planning Partners as we take a collaborative approach to mitigate and reduce child poverty.
+This report has been jointly produced by Perth and Kinross Council and NHS Tayside and its contents reflect a deepening collaboration between two organisations working in tandem to mitigate and reduce child poverty.

 It is the 4th Child Poverty Action Report and with it come some changes.
 We decided to move to a 4-year Delivery Plan to enable us to take a more strategic and ambitious approach to shifting the dial on child poverty than is possible with annual planning cycles.